learn-co-curriculum/rails-generators-readme/README.md

 ## Rails Generate

-Each of the generators are entered into the terminal and will follow the syntax:
+Each of the generators is entered into the terminal and follows the syntax:

 ```
 rails generate <name of generator>
 ```

-For efficiency sake, Rails created an alias method for `generate` and allows you to simply use `g`, so the CLI command above could be shortened to:
+For efficiency's sake, Rails created an alias method for `generate` and allows you to simply use `g`, so the CLI command above could be shortened to:

 ```
 rails g <name of generator>